MrMaelu/Resizer/README.md

 ## Manage window layouts and apply manual overrides

-### This script provides a GUI to:
-1. Load and apply window layout configurations (position, size, always-on-top, title bar) from '.ini' files.
+### This script provides a GUI to load and apply window layout configurations (position, size, always-on-top, title bar) from '.ini' files.
-2. Manually select any window to make it always-on-top and remove its title bar.

 ### Features:
 - Load and apply window configurations from 'config_*.ini' files.
 - Visual preview of the selected configuration's layout.
-- Manually select any window via button click to make it Always-on-Top and remove its title bar.
-- Reset all applied settings (config or manual) using the 'Cancel/reset settings' button.
 - Toggle Always-on-Top state specifically for windows managed by the *currently applied config*.
 - Support for multiple configuration files.
 - Config creation through GUI